-Professionals interested in working in Iowa can review a list of approved Iowa institutions on the Iowa Board's website.
+Professionals interested in working in Iowa should review approved institutions for the appropriate professional area:

 The Pennsylvania State University World Campus will abide by Iowa Code Section 261.9(1)"g" which provides the following options for refund of tuition and mandatory fees for an Iowan "who is a member, or the spouse of a member if the member has a dependent child, of the Iowa national guard or reserve forces of the United States and who is ordered to state military service or federal service or duty:

 - Withdraw from the student’s entire registration and receive a full refund of tuition and mandatory fees.